Mon – Fri

 Your dog stressed or anxious, training did nothing and neighbors have had enough....

 All new dogs are welcome to visit and meet with us.
 Book ahead!
 We can then agree upon an initial visit for you to meet us and see your dog likes us.
 If that goes well we will then book an assessment/ trial day, which is max 4 hrs long, free of charge.
 After a successfull assessment day your dog is welcome to our daycare.

 Dogs of all breeds and sizes and ages are welcome.
 Your dog must be socialized and get along with all sorts of dogs without getting anxious.
 If your dog has never been in the company of other dogs or visited the dog park, it does not prevent from attending daycare.
 Dogs must be house broken, have basic obedience training and know dog language “etiquette”.
 If your dog shows signs of anxiety and trembles, is aggressive towards other dogs or people, you must come and pick him up ASAP in the middle of the day.
 Unfortunately, not all dogs are fit for an open pack setting and therefore do not fit into daycare.

 Your dog should be at least 5 months old, but we do make exceptions.
 Bear in mind that we are indoors, we have carpets, soft furniture so your dog must be house broken.
 Similarly, dogs must be somewhat socialized in order to cope with the others, in a open pack, without getting anxious.
 Your dog must also manage to be alone without his humans, and not get panicked.
 A dog is never too old to come to daycare!

 For male dogs, we look at each case separately.
-We have neutered and unneutered dogs, both are welcome as long as: He does not spray (if does, gets a diaper), does not hump or dominte the others and does not brawl and cause problems.
-Severe male agression causes the dog’s removal from the day care immediately.
+We have neutered and unneutered dogs, both are welcome but: Hope he does not spray (if does, gets a diaper), does not hump or dominate the others and does not brawl and cause problems.
+Severe male aggression causes the dog’s removal from the day care immediately.